-Students will receive a progress report at the end of each nine-week grading period.
+Students will receive a progress report at the end of each grading period.
 Students, who are doing poorly, and their parents, are notified prior to the end of the semester in order to have an opportunity to improve their grade.
 The board encourages the notification of students who have made marked improvement prior to the end of the semester.

-Parent-teacher conferences will be held twice a year at the elementary and middle school to keep the parents informed.
-The conferences at the high school are not individually scheduled.
+Parent-teacher conferences will be held twice a year at the elementary and middle school to keep parents informed.
+High school conferences are not individually scheduled.